blog

 Location: 8907 North Kings Highway, Myrtle Beach, SC

 Everyone’s invited to the annual holiday parade at Broadway at the Beach.
-The parade route begins near Dave & Busters and follows the interior road along the Broadway shopping complex.
-Floats are created by local shops, restaurants and businesses.
-After the parade, the festivities continue in Center Court until 3:00 p.m. with a visit from Santa, holiday dance party, petting zoo, and face painting.
+The parade route begins near Dave & Busters and follows the interior road along the Broadway shopping complex to end in the New England Fishing Village.
+Floats are created by local shops, restaurants, and businesses.
+After the parade, the festivities continue at The Hangout with kids activities, a Letters to Santa station, a show from Out of the Ark Animal Encounters, and more from noon to 4 pm.

 Location: Broadway at the Beach, Myrtle Beach, SC